0NETRUNNER/RockPaperScissorsLizardSpockPP2/README.md

 Before starting my project I read [7 ways to code Rock Paper Scissors](https://betterprogramming.pub/7-ways-to-code-rock-paper-scissors-in-javascript-4189a5e7e535) when using a `If else statement` for the game logic it was giving too many bugs so I came back to this article to see how else I could do it.

 When I was first deciding what to make for project 2 I was watching coding videos on youtube and came across [Bro Code video of Rock Paper Scissors](https://www.youtube.com/watch?v=n1_vHArDBRA&t=305s).
-I familiarised myself with his code and learnt how to make the function computer turn function.
+I familiarised myself with his code and learnt how to make the function computer turn.
 I would like to reference/credit this piece of code.

 ## Media

-I got the image in the first container from [The Big Bang Theory Fandom](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock)
+I got the image in the first container from [The Big Bang Theory Fandom](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock).

 I got the image in the end game container from [Chasing The Frog](http://www.chasingthefrog.com/item/rock-paper-scissors-lizard-spock-t-shirt/).

 ## Acknowledgments

-* I would like to thank my mentor [Rory](https://github.com/Ri-Dearg) for all the help and guidance through out the Project.
+* I would like to thank my mentor [Rory](https://github.com/Ri-Dearg) for all the help and guidance through out the project.

 * I would like to thank the Tutor support system for helping me when I was stuck or unsure.